Remove Outliers Interactively

-When you move the mouse cursor to the plot, it changes to a cross-hair to show you are in outlier selection mode.
+When you move the mouse cursor to the plot, it changes to a cross-hair to show that you are in outlier selection mode.

-In surface plots, to return to rotation mode, click the Exclude outliers toolbar button again to turn off outlier selection mode.
+In surface plots, to return to rotation mode, click the Exclude outliers button again to turn off outlier selection mode.

-Specify data to exclude.
+In the Exclusion Rules dialog box, specify data to exclude.
 Enter numbers in any of the boxes to define beginning or ending intervals to exclude in the X, Y, or Z data.